Land use/zoning in United States

 San Francisco Conservatory of Music

-- Represents Vallco Property Owner in its innovative entitlement strategy to use new housing legislation (SB 35) in the redevelopment of the 50-acre Vallco Mall in Cupertino into a new mixed-use town center that will include 2,400 residential units, 1.9 million square feet of office and over 400,000 square feet of retail.
+- Representing Vallco Property Owner in its redevelopment of the 50-acre Vallco Mall in Cupertino into a new mixed-use town center.

-- Acting as lead counsel to Seawall Lot 337 Associates, a joint venture between affiliates of Tishman Speyer and the San Francisco Giants, in the $1.6bn Mission Rock project adjacent to Oracle Park.
+- Assisting Seawall Lot 337 Associates, an affiliate of the San Francisco Giants, with the $1.6bn Mission Rock project adjacent to Oracle Park, home of the San Francisco Giants.

 Other key lawyers: